TheBraveByte/mail-app/test.md

 ---

 The `Routes` function from the `handlers` package receives the `app` variable as an argument.
-It returns a value of type `*chi.Mux`, which we assign to the `handle` variable.
+It returns a value of type `*chi.Mux`, which you assign to the `handle` variable.
 The 'handle' variable initialises the application server on the port address `8080` .

 ```go
 handle := Routes(app)